 Don't Let Consultants Pressure You

-If your consultant isn’t listening to your feedback or seems pushy, they’re probably more interested in earning commission pay than helping you find your dream dress.
-This is an unfortunately common bridal store scam as consultants often earn bonus pay and even have certain quotas they need to meet each month.
-Regardless of this compensation system, a good bridal consultant’s main goal should be helping brides find the perfect dress.
+If your consultant isn’t listening to you or seems pushy, they’re probably more interested in earning commission than helping you.
+This is an unfortunately common bridal store scam, as consultants may have quotas they need to meet.
+A consultant’s main goal should be helping brides find the perfect dress.
 Don’t settle for anything less!

-Bridal gown shopping should be an enjoyable and memorable experience and a bridal shop's job is to provide you with that.
-The bridal store scams mentioned here are some of the most common ways that stores' lack of professionalism can take away fro your special day.
-Now that you know what to look out for, you'll be able to fully enjoy your wedding dress shopping experience and feel comfortable and confident when trying on bridal gowns!
-Got any other tips for brides searching for their dream dress?
+Wedding dress shopping should be enjoyable and memorable.
+A bridal shop's job is to provide you with that!
+The bridal store scams mentioned here are some of the most common ways that stores can take away from your special day.
+Now that you know what to look out for, you'll be able to fully enjoy your wedding dress shopping experience and feel confident when trying on bridal gowns!
+Have any other tips for brides searching for their dream dress?
 Leave us a comment!